Living with retinitis pigmentosa

 - I (probably) won’t be able to read somebody’s feelings in a dimly lit room, like a bar or restaurant, unless they intimate them to me tonally/verbally.

-In general, daily life has become an experience of low-grade stress, frustration, and, rarely but nevertheless, humiliation.
-I live normally but basically everything I do is belied by low-grade frustration or embarassment.
+In general, daily life now has an undercurrent of low-grade stress, frustration, and, rarely but nevertheless, humiliation.

-I’ve had people candidly question if this anecdote is true: I reduced the runtime of a production system at Capital One from 55 hours to 7 seconds.
-Yes – that actually happened.
+I’ve had people candidly question if this anecdote is true: I reduced the runtime of a system from 55 hours to 7 seconds.
+Yes – that is true.

 Finding the motivation to not only finish but crush my work was previously never a challenge for me, no matter what I was going through.
 Learning I was going blind – that I have a low-vision disability – and that there’s no cure abruptly changed that.